sfmohassel/docuware/readme.md

 .gitignore is created using `dotnet new gitignore` command

+## Development Setup

+1. Create a copy of `docker/.env.example` and save it in `docker/.env` address after modifying environment values. **DO NOT PUSH `.env` file into source repository.**

+2. Create a copy of `src/Host/appsettings.Development.json` and after modifying values, save it in `src/Host/appsettings.Local.json`. **DO NOT PUSH this file into source repository.**

 ## Database Control

-First create a copy of `docker/.env.example` and save it in `docker/.env` address after modifying environment values.

 ### To bring database container UP